FairwindsOps/charts/stable/insights-agent/README.md

 The Fairwinds Insights Agent is a collection of reporting tools, which send data back to [Fairwinds Insights](https://insights.fairwinds.com).

+A list of breaking changes for each major version release is available at the bottom of this document.

 ## Installation
 We recommend installing `insights-agent` in its own namespace.